Paula-Gal/Paula-Gal/README.md

 ## 💻 Tech Stack

-An overview of the tools I work with — always learning and adapting.
+An overview of the tools I work with

 ### Programming Languages
 `Python` `TypeScript` `JavaScript` `Java` `SQL`